 Springboard aims to kickstart arts careers for artists at a formative stage of their career in Aotearoa, thanks to funding from our community and support from our business club and alumni of Laureates.

-A new programme for the Arts Foundation Te Tumu Toi, Springboard aims to kickstart arts careers for up to ten artists in Aotearoa every year.
-Recipients are gifted $15,000, alongside a partnership with a senior artist mentor from our alumni of Arts Foundation Laureates, Icons, New Generation, residency or Fellowship recipients (we get by with a little help from our friends).
+A programme in its second year, for the Arts Foundation Te Tumu Toi, Springboard programme aims to kickstart arts careers for up to seven artists in Aotearoa every year.
+Recipients are gifted $15,000, alongside a partnership with a senior artist mentor from our alumni of Arts Foundation Laureates, Icons, New Generation, residency, or Fellowship recipients (and if we can’t find the right match, we sometimes venture out).

-Mentors are remunerated with $5,000, and an additional $5,000 is dedicated toward running the selection process, travel expenses for mentor partnerships, and promotion/documentation of the partnership to show impact – bringing the total award value to $25,000.
+Mentors are remunerated with $5,000, and an additional budget is dedicated toward running the selection process, travel expenses for mentor partnerships, and promotion/documentation of the partnership to show impact – bringing the total award value to $25,000.

 The selection process focuses on awarding creatives with outstanding potential who want to start careers in a variety of arts disciplines.
 The financial, mentoring and resource support system will be designed to have a significant impact on their growth and development as artists – giving them a lift of confidence to start a career.

 The Arts Foundation Springboard packages have been funded thanks to the generous support of: